 - Document vaccine storage temperatures before, during and after transport.
-On a Vaccine Transport Log (DHEC 1208) with a CTM monitoring the system.
-CTM device must monitor vaccines during transport at all times. - Prepare cooler(s) following VFC guidelines job aids with Transporting Vaccines During and Emergency (CR-011683) - Notify the key staff listed on this Emergency Plan as appropriate. - □ Pack vaccine according to VFC guidelines. - Use conditioned frozen water bottles for refrigerated vaccines.
+On a Vaccine Transport Log (DHEC 1208). - Prepare cooler(s) following VFC guidelines job aids with Transporting Vaccines During and Emergency (CR-011683) - Notify the key staff listed on this Emergency Plan as appropriate. - □ Pack vaccine according to VFC guidelines. - Use conditioned frozen water bottles for refrigerated vaccines.
 Placing refrigerated vaccine directly on frozen packs and packaging it without sufficient insulation may freeze and therefore damage vaccine. - Frozen vaccine should only be transported in a frozen vaccine pack-out container.
 If such a container is not available, leave the frozen vaccines in the freezer and keep the door closed to maintain the temperature. - Package and prepare diluent. - MMR, Varicella and MMR-V diluent can be stored at room temperature or in the refrigerator. - Diluents stored in the refrigerator should be transported with refrigerated vaccines. - Diluents stored at room temperature should be transported at room temperature. - Diluents packaged with their vaccine should be transported with the vaccine. - Upon arrival at the alternate vaccine storage location, document total vaccine transport time, the temperatures (CURRENT, MIN, MAX) in the transport cooler(s) and the alternate storage unit(s).